tdulcet/System-Usage-Information/README.md

 RAM, swap space, disk and network usage is output in both IEC (powers of 1024) and SI (powers of 1000) units, but with [more precision](https://github.com/tdulcet/Numbers-Tool#comparison-of---to-option) then the [numfmt](https://www.gnu.org/software/coreutils/manual/html_node/numfmt-invocation.html) command from GNU Coreutils.
 Uses [terminal colors and formatting](https://misc.flogisoft.com/bash/tip_colors_and_formatting) to output the information to the console.
 For the colors, green means good, yellow means warning and red means critical.

+Requires Bash 4+.
+Compared to similar programs, this script outputs much more information.
 Useful for displaying a [message of the day](https://en.wikipedia.org/wiki/Motd_(Unix)) (motd) upon login on Linux.
 All the values are saved to variables, which makes this easy to incorporate into larger scripts.

 To monitor the status of one or more servers, please see the [Remote Servers Status Monitoring](https://github.com/tdulcet/Remote-Servers-Status) script.